IRI Code of Conduct

 Be Accountable

 Each of us is responsible for knowing and adhering to the values and standards set forth in this Code, and for raising questions if we are uncertain about company policy.
-If you are concerned whether the standards are being met, or if you are aware of violations of the Code, you must contact your supervisor of HR manager.
+If you are concerned whether the standards are being met, or if you are aware of violations of the Code, you must contact your supervisor or HR manager.
 IRI takes the standards set forth in this code seriously, and violations thereof are cause for disciplinary action up to and including termination of employment.

 Also integral to our business success is our protection of confidential company information, as well as nonpublic information entrusted to us by employees, customers and other business partners, whether specifically protected by a non-disclosure agreement (NDA) or not.
 Confidential and proprietary information includes such things as pricing and financial data, customer names/addresses or nonpublic information about other companies, including current or potential suppliers and vendors.
 We will not disclose confidential and nonpublic information without a valid business or legal purpose and proper authorization.